 Serving Suggestions

-To elevate your potato soup experience, consider pairing it with crusty, gluten-free bread or a light salad for a balanced meal.
-You can also garnish your soup with crispy bacon bits, a dollop of sour cream, or freshly chopped herbs for added flavor and presentation.
+Serve your potato soup with some gluten-free bread or a light salad.
+Top it with crispy bacon bits, a spoonful of sour cream, or some chopped herbs to make it look special.

 Storage and Reheating